laravelgpt/laravelgpt/TESTING.md

 3. **Test Execution**:
    - Parse feature behavior file into structured test scenarios
    - Initialize AI agent with appropriate context and cursorrules
-   - Instruct the AI agent to accomplish the described tasks using vibe-tools
+   - Instruct the AI agent to accomplish the described tasks using laravelgpt
    - Allow the AI agent to determine which commands to use based on the task description
    - Generate detailed report and PASS/FAIL result
    - Store reports in specified output directory with branch name in filename